 Sharks, jellyfish, snakes and other dangers in Vietnam

-There are sharks, but you should not panic.
+There are sharks, but don’t panic

-Jellyfish are not the most pleasant neighbors
+Jelly-fishes are not very pleasant neighbors

-Snakes and how to protect themselves from them
+Snakes and how to avoid them